jeffgillan/R4R/journal/journal_10oct2023.md

 misinformation spread about aerosols and climate change (https://twitter.com/MattGertz/status/1666791080258334723?s=20).
 Taking a lead on sharing our aerosol research would reduce this misinformation and maybe spark some change in science/climate change policy.
 This is definitely not an easy task and seems daunting, but it is essential for tackling these urgent issues.

 P.S.
-A fun (and maybe controversial) fact is that my lab actually uses Skype to communicate, but it's actually quite convenient for us.
+A fun (and maybe controversial) fact is that my lab uses Skype to communicate, but it's actually quite convenient for us.